Unmasking A High Sensation Seeking Highly Sensitive Person: Flying, Dreams and States of Consciousness

 - Was the water so calm you could see your reflection?

-These types of details can give you insight into how you're feeling - you could be feeling scared, happy, relaxed, tense or a combination of any number of feelings.
+These types of details can give you insight into how you're feeling in your waking life - you could be feeling scared, happy, anxious relaxed, tense or a combination of any number of feelings.

 You may experience dreams where you “feel” as if a loved one who has passed is communicating with you, they could look as they did when they were alive, or their “spirit” could be in an animal.
 You’ll recognize their energy if they happen to be in animal form.
 Or, like in the dream I had with the huge wave, I knew my Dad's spirit was 'around' and that he was helping me by guiding me (the pepperoni sticks and sharp cheddar cheese were the big clues).